 Co-creating a Community-led Public Art Experience - Harlem Wellness Center

-As an active member of the Harlem community, Michelle is constantly looking for ways to support community wellness.
-She saw an opportunity to do this when Vivian Kurutz, the Founder of the Harlem Wellness Center, reached out to the community to see if people were interested in planning an event for the National Day of Racial Healing.
+As an active member of the Harlem community, I was constantly looking for ways to support community wellness.
+I saw an opportunity to do this when Vivian Kurutz, the Founder of the Harlem Wellness Center, reached out to the community to see if people were interested in planning an event for the National Day of Racial Healing.

 Co-developed Conflict Transformation Circles for NYC Parks & Recreation / GreenThumb

-Michelle was hired alongside her facilitation partner, Skye Roper-Moses, to co-develop a conflict resolution workshop for 30 community gardeners at the Green Thumb Leadership Program hosted by NYC Parks and Recreation.
-Through this experience, Michelle and Skye discovered that gardeners wanted to learn more about conflict management within their garden groups and larger communities.
-This insight led them to develop an ongoing series of conflict transformation circles for gardeners, starting in Fall of 2020.
-They used a ‘circle facilitation’ method to create space for people to share their experiences and knowledge.
-They provided ‘teach-outs’ on various conflict resolution skills and frameworks to build capacity for garden leaders.
-The knowledge Michelle and Skye share in the garden circles increases participants’ ability to navigate conflict within their garden organizations and individual relationships.
+I was hired alongside my facilitation partner, Skye Roper-Moses, to co-develop a conflict resolution workshop for 30 community gardeners at the Green Thumb Leadership Program hosted by NYC Parks and Recreation.
+Through this experience, Skye and I discovered that gardeners wanted to learn more about conflict management within their garden groups and larger communities.
+This insight led us to develop an ongoing series of conflict transformation circles for gardeners, starting in Fall of 2020.
+We used a ‘circle facilitation’ method to create space for people to share their experiences and knowledge.
+We provided ‘teach-outs’ on various conflict resolution skills and frameworks to build capacity for garden leaders.
+The knowledge Skye and I share in the garden circles increases participants’ ability to navigate conflict within their garden organizations and individual relationships.

 Creating dialogue through curation - The Half King

 The Half King was a pub in the Chelsea neighborhood of Manhattan owned by journalists Sebastian Junger and Scot Anderson.
 Aside from providing excellent food & drink, they wanted to foster social engagement.
 Real conversation.
-A Sense of community.
+A sense of community.
 And art made that happen.
-For over three years, Michelle curated a monthly photojournalism series that drew standing-room-only crowds.
-Even after she left, it remained a gathering place for visual storytelling, and the conversations continued.
+For over three years, I curated a monthly photojournalism series that drew standing-room-only crowds.
+Even after I left, it remained a gathering place for visual storytelling, and the conversations continued.